paucabar/AimSeg/README.md

 ### Object classification (ilastik)

+If you just run the pixel classifier, click <code>Project > Close</code> to return to the ilastik main menu.
+Do not save the changes, unless you made any modification on the training or export parameters (e.g., use different features, add new annotations or a select a different file type to export) that you wish to preserve.

 1. Click on <code>Browse Files</code> (Open Project... submenu)
 2. Select a pre-trained object classifier
 3. Go to the <code>Batch Processing</code> applet
 4. Click on <code>Select Raw Data Files...</code>
-5. Load the raw data files
+5. Select and load all the images to predicted
 6. Switch to the <code>Prediction Maps</code> tab
 7. Click on <code>Select Prediction Maps Files...</code>
-8. Load the prediction maps files (sorted to match the raw data list)
+8. Load the prediction map files (sorted to match the raw data list)
 9. Click on <code>Process all files</code>

 ![pc2](https://user-images.githubusercontent.com/39589980/186394567-8c6c5a3c-80f0-4e1b-b810-071d8183ecbb.png)